Guide to a disc herniation

 There are many levels of disc damage that can occur within the spine, ranging from deteriorating discs to disc herniation.
-But what does it mean to be at the starting point of disc deterioration, and what is disc herniation of the spine?
 Understanding the phases of spinal disc damage will help you better identify any damage occurring within your spine so you can be proactive about finding treatments to effectively manage your symptoms.

 Bulging and herniated disc symptoms